LabSid-USP/RUBEM/doc/source/preprocessing.rst

 TIFF/GeoTIFF to PCRaster Tss File Format
 ````````````````````````````````````````

-The function of the script allows to convert a serie of :file:`.tif` to pcraster map-series at format :file:`*.001`, :file:`*.002` ....
+The function of the script allows to convert a series of :file:`.tif` to pcraster map-series at format :file:`*.001`, :file:`*.002` ....
 These maps represent the meteorological forcing map-series, that are series of input maps with the time step indicated in each filename.
 The filenames have a strict format with 8 characters before a dot (.), and three characters after the dot.

 Call the function as shown: